modir/using-laminas-framework-book/version2/docs/forms_advanced.md

 Sometimes it may be useful to temporarily disable validation of some form elements.
 You can do that with a feature called *validation groups*.

-I> By default, all form elements are validated.
+> By default, all form elements are validated.
 A validation group allows to disable validation of certain fields.

 For example, assume you implement a form named `PaymentForm`, which allows you to select a payment method of several alternatives (credit card, bank transfer and cash).
 If the user selects *credit card*, you also want him to enter the credit card number; else if user selects *bank transfer*, you want him to enter bank account number; and finally, if the *cash* is selected, user does not need to enter additional information.

-T> For this form, you will have to dynamically hide and display dependent fields in client's browser with JavaScript.
+> For this form, you will have to dynamically hide and display dependent fields in client's browser with JavaScript.

 How would you validate such form in your controller's action?
 The problem is that some fields *depend* on others.
 The `card_number` field is required only when `payment_method` is the "credit card", otherwise it is optional.
 The same is for the `bank_account` field - it is required